galexad/rasa-projects/nhe/data/nlu.md

 - i want to know who is winning
 - get me the score

-## intent:thanks
+## intent:stop
-- thanks
-- thank you
-- thanks a lot
+- stop this game, my area of expertise is advanced robotics
-- i loved it
+- stop it
-- that was great
-- thank you very much
+- enough morty
+- im out of this
+- this game is stupid